aws/aws-cdk/packages/@aws-cdk/aws-lambda-destinations/README.md

 See also [Configuring Destinations for Asynchronous Invocation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html#invocation-async-destinations).

 ### Invocation record
+When a lambda function is configured with a destination, an invocation record is created by the Lambda service when the lambda function completes.
+The invocation record contains the details of the function, its context, and the request and response payloads.

 The following example shows the format of the invocation record for a successful invocation:

 ```json
 {
 	"version": "1.0",